aditya-suripeddi/resilience/README.md

    All the code for resilient4j is present only in ServiceA.

-   <em> application.yml file in resources has comments that explain the conditions for
+   <em> src/main/resources/application.yml </em> has comments that explain the configurations for
-        circuit breaker state transitions, retry and ratelimit </em>
+        circuit breaker state transitions

 ## References